-The Trustee is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) promulgated under the Securities and Exchange Act of 1934, as amended.
-The Trustee conducted an evaluation of the effectiveness of the Trust's internal control over financial reporting based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 Framework).
-Based on the Trustee's evaluation under the framework in Internal Control-Integrated Framework, the Trustee concluded that the Trust's internal control over financial reporting was effective as of December 31, 2013.
-The Trustee's assessment of the effectiveness of the Trust's internal control over financial reporting as of December 31, 2013 has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report which is included herein on page 59.
+The Trustee is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) promulgated under the Exchange Act.
+The Trustee conducted an evaluation of the effectiveness of the Trust's internal control over financial reporting based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework).
+Based on the Trustee's evaluation under the framework in Internal Control-Integrated Framework, the Trustee concluded that the Trust's internal control over financial reporting was effective as of December 31, 2015.
+The Trustee's assessment of the effectiveness of the Trust's internal control over financial reporting as of December 31, 2015 has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report which is included herein on page 50.